 The EA's Working with Natural Processes (WwNP) dataset has been interrogated to identify opportunities for Natural Flood Management (NFM) that may help to reduce flood risk to the site and surrounding areas.
-Both upstream and within the site, there are opportunities for riparian woodland planting to attenuate flooding.
-Within the site, there is also potential for runoff attenuation features which indicate areas where enhanced storage may be achievable.
-These areas are shown in Figure 2-3.
+Within the site there are opportunities for riparian woodland planting to attenuate flooding (Figure 2-3).
+Riparian woodland can slow down and hold back flood flows within watercourses, reducing flood risk downstream.
+It can also reduce sediment delivery and bankside erosion.
 The WwNP mapping is broadscale and indicative.
 Further investigation is required for any land shown to have potential for WwNP.